-CDS contracts can involve greater risks than if a plan had invested in the reference obligation directly since, in addition to general market risks, CDS's are subject to counterparty credit risk, leverage risk, hedging risk, correlation risk and liquidity risk.
+CDS contracts are subject to counterparty credit risk, leverage risk, hedging risk, correlation risk, liquidity risk and general market risk.
 The Master Trust will enter into CDS transactions only with counterparties that meet certain standards of creditworthiness.

-At December 31, 2014, the Master Trust had pledged cash collateral of \$2,625,000 and Government Securities of \$4,077,000 to swap counterparties.
+At December 31, 2015, the Master Trust had pledged cash collateral of \$10,517 to swap counterparties.

-The following interest rate swap contracts were open at December 31, 2013 (in thousands):
+The following interest rate swap contracts were open at December 31, 2014: